International Student Services

 When do classes start and when should I arrive on campus?

 Class for the fall semester start in early September.
 Spring classes start in mid-January.
-Summer classes start in late May.
+Summer classes start in June.
 Try to arrive in Boston at least two weeks before classes begin to get oriented, find housing, take the QC placement test and get registered.

 How do I transfer credit from colleges that I attended before– either back home or in the U.S.?

 If you took the classes in the U.S. you should submit official transcripts to the International Office.
 If you took classes overseas, you will need to use an agency that evaluates foreign credentials.
-We recommend the Center for Educational Documentation.
-You can contact them at (617)-338-7171.
+We recommend the Center for Educational Documentation You can contact them at (617)-338-7171.
+You may also use World Education Services.

 How many "distance learning" courses may I take during a semester at QC?